u-gupta/Defender/README.md

 # Defender
-A tower defense game built using Java for phidgets using non traditional inputs and outputs to provide a more intuitive and fun experience.
+A tower defence game built using Java for phidgets using non traditional inputs and outputs to provide a more intuitive and fun experience.

 Compile Instructions:
 - Place all the included files in a folder called "Defender"